 Your company, the employer, has paid for a professional subscription for the employee (you).
 Therefore, the company should be able to claim this as a business expense, which will help reduce your company’s tax bill.

 Two such subscriptions that are not on the lists that spring to mind are the IPSE and LinkedIn.

 There will also be others.
 These both provide benefits for contractors, and as a result, many do claim for these.
 Therefore, HMRC is unlikely to disallow such claims.

-In our guide that covers tax tips for contractors, we detail many things that you can consider when thinking about ways to make yourself more tax efficient as a contractor.
+We have a guide that covers tax tips for contractors.
+In this, we detail many things to consider when making yourself more tax efficient as a contractor.